bamos/bamos.github.io/_posts/2014-12-15-one-year-github-streak.md

 However, [git.io/top](http://git.io/top) shows that only 11 of the top 1,000 GitHub profiles have surpassed a year-long streak (December 15, 2014).

-## Daily contributions don't have to take all day.
+## Daily contributions don't distract from a personal life.
 [Ryan Seys][ryan] challenged himself to make substantial code improvements daily.
 However, [Arn-O][arn-o] and [NatashaTheRobot][natasha] support and